awesome-inc/OneClickBuild/ReadMe.md

 		<TestResults>$(TestResultsDir)$(ProjectName).Tests.xml</TestResults>
 	</PropertyGroup>

-You can explicitly define the assemblies for NUnit to run by including `TestAssemblies`-items in your project like this
+You can explicitly define the test assemblies to run by including `TestAssemblies`-items in your project like this

 	<ItemGroup>